 When I asked about consistency and such, he said ‘I don’t know, I just look at it.
 If it’s too liquidy, I remove the cover to reduce some of the liquid; if it’s too thick, I add more water.’
 Simple as that.

 It’s nice to hold onto tradition and recipes that mean a lot to you or where you’ve come from.
-Because of that, I’ve been trying to share more of those recipes with you guys.
+Because of that, I’ve been trying to share more of those recipes.
 Hope you enjoy them as much as I do!

 Though there’s a broth, this is not a soup.
 It’s just well cooked beans infused with a tasty liquid.
 As the beans and ham cook at the same time, the flavours of the ham seep into the beans and liquid base making everything quite relishing.

-- Broth and/or water (some people use all water, but I like to use a little stock too for extra flavour)
+- Broth and/or water (some people use all water, but I like to use a little broth, too, for extra flavour)

 - Dried beans that have been soaked overnight